Find your perfect number plate using our search. Matches to names, numbers, initials... anything!

 The garage should also make available an "inspection manual" which outlines the exact MOT test criteria.

 Bear in mind that you may still be prosecuted for driving a vehicle that is not roadworthy, especially if it breaks regulations affecting its construction and use.
 Car insurance may also be invalid during this time.
-The Police can check DVLA's central database and can ask to see a certificate.
+The police can check DVLA's database.